 Carin Taylor is chief diversity officer at Workday and has global responsibility for the development and execution of Workday’s inclusion and diversity strategy.
 Prior to joining Workday, Carin served as the head of diversity, inclusion, and innovation at Genentech where she was responsible for strategic initiatives including executive coaching, building and leading highly effective teams, and increasing employee engagement.
 She was also responsible for creating strategies to successfully recruit, develop, and retain diverse workforces as well as enabling large organizations to leverage diversity and inclusion to drive innovation.
 Before Genentech, Carin held various positions in human resources, inclusion and diversity, finance, and customer service at Cisco Systems.

 Western Regional Director, BDO USA LLP

-Nicole is originally from Los Angeles, and graduated from University of California, Santa Barbara.
-Philanthropically, Nicole serves on several boards within the San Francisco community.
-She serves on the Board of Directors for Yerba Buena Center for the Arts, the Board of Directors of ArtPoint of the De Young Museum, and the Advisory Committee of the Glow Foundation.
-Formerly, Ward served as Vice Chair of the Business Arts Council, Chair of the Arts Forum of the Commonwealth Club, Founder and Chair of Epicenter:Arts and the Board of Directors of the San Francisco Chamber of Commerce.
+Nicole is from Los Angeles, and graduated from the University of California-Santa Barbara.
+Nicole serves on several boards within the San Francisco community.
+She serves on the board of directors for Watermark, the Yerba Buena Center for the Arts, ArtPoint of the De Young Museum, and on the Advisory Committee of the Glow Foundation.

+Nicole has also served as Vice Chair of the Business Arts Council, Chair of the Arts Forum of the Commonwealth Club, Founder and Chair of Epicenter:Arts and on the board of the San Francisco Chamber of Commerce.
 Nicole’s philanthropic support of the arts is fueled by her personal passion as an artist.
 She is a film and stage actor, commercial voice over actor and classically trained singer.